Yellowstone National Park: 3 Iconic Sights & 5 Hidden Gems

 For the ultimate postcard view of Grand Prismatic Spring, take the Fairy Falls Trail to the Grand Prismatic Overlook.
 This popular viewpoint, opened in 2017, provides a breathtaking aerial perspective of Yellowstone's largest and most colorful hot spring.

-The hike is easy and family-friendly.
-The trail remains mostly level for the first portion before reaching a signed junction.
-Turn left and follow the short spur trail, which climbs gently about 130 feet to the overlook platform.
-The round-trip hike to the overlook is approximately 1.5 miles and is well worth the effort.
+The round-trip 1.5-mile hike starts level for the first portion before reaching a signed junction, where you turn left and climb gently about 130 feet to the overlook platform.
 From the viewing platform, you'll enjoy a spectacular panorama of the brilliant blue center surrounded by vibrant rings of yellow, orange, and red created by heat-loving microorganisms.

 #2: Grand Canyon of the Yellowstone River & Artist Point

-Whether you're admiring the canyon's vibrant colors, listening to the thunder of the waterfalls, or capturing the perfect photograph, the Grand Canyon of the Yellowstone is an experience you'll never forget.
-Photography Tip: Visit in the early morning or late afternoon when sunlight enhances the canyon's brilliant yellow and orange colors, creating the dramatic scenes that inspired the name "Yellowstone."
+Photography Tip: Visit early morning or late afternoon, when sunlight accentuates the canyon's brilliant yellow and orange hues, creating the dramatic scenes that inspired the name "Yellowstone."

 #3: Old Faithful Geyser to Morning Glory Hot Springs

 Visitors from around the world travel to Yellowstone National Park to witness the famous Old Faithful Geyser, one of the most recognizable natural wonders in America.
 While Yellowstone is home to more than 500 geysers, Old Faithful has earned its legendary status because of its remarkably predictable eruptions.
 Unlike most geysers, which erupt on highly irregular schedules, Old Faithful's eruption times can be forecast with surprising accuracy.
 Over the past several decades, its average interval between eruptions has changed by only about 30 minutes, making it one of the most reliable geysers in the world.
-Today, eruptions typically occur about every 90 minutes, which is how the geyser earned its famous name.
-Visitors can enjoy the show from the large seating area surrounding the geyser or from the second-floor viewing deck of the historic Old Faithful Inn, which offers an elevated perspective and excellent photo opportunities.
 Pro Tip: Arrive 15–20 minutes before the predicted eruption time to secure a great viewing spot, especially during the busy summer season.

-One of Yellowstone's most enjoyable and rewarding walks begins at Old Faithful and follows the Upper Geyser Basin boardwalks to the stunning Morning Glory Pool.
-This easy, mostly level trail offers an incredible concentration of geothermal features, making every step an adventure.
-Along the route, you'll pass erupting geysers, steaming vents, colorful hot springs, and bubbling pools, each with its own unique personality.
-Take your time and watch for scheduled geyser eruptions, as some of Yellowstone's most famous geothermal features are located along this trail.
+One of Yellowstone's most enjoyable and rewarding easy walks begins at Old Faithful and follows the Upper Geyser Basin boardwalks to the stunning Morning Glory Pool, a 3-mile round trip.
+Along the route, you'll pass erupting geysers, steaming vents, colorful hot springs, and bubbling pools.

 Pro Tip: Start early in the morning or later in the afternoon to avoid the largest crowds.
 The lower-angle sunlight also makes the colors of the hot springs and pools even more vibrant for photography.

-The highlight of the journey is Morning Glory Pool, named for its resemblance to the morning glory flower, which was named in the 1880s.
-Once known for its deep blue color, the pool now displays a beautiful blend of blue, green, yellow, and orange hues created by heat-loving microorganisms living in the water.
+Morning Glory Pool, named for its resemblance to the morning glory flower, which was named in the 1880s.
 Its clear water and colorful "petals" make it one of my favorite geothermal features in the park!

 Now for the 5 Hidden Gems!!